 VIPRE Antivirus + Antispyware is high-performance security software that doesn’t slow down your PC like older, traditional antivirus products.

-The claim of high-performance security software without slowing down PC is not a joke and that need to be look after.
-So, downloading the 15 day free trial of the product can give vivid insight.
+The claim of high-performance security software without slowing down PC is not a joke and that need to look after.
+So, downloading the 15 days free trial of the product can give vivid insight.

 Now, this is not a directive approach to use the above security software rather a finding, based on my preference and that could be your option also.

 At last, I will again suggest—look for a security software that is robust, cost-effective and hogs less memory.
 Rest is your option.

 What is your opinion?